Investing term

 The direct cost of producing whatever was sold — materials, direct labor, manufacturing overhead.

-Cost of goods sold (COGS) is the direct cost of producing whatever a company sold — raw materials, direct labor, and manufacturing overhead.
-Subtract it from revenue and you get gross profit.
-Tracking COGS as a share of sales reveals pricing power: a company that keeps COGS low relative to revenue is converting more of each sale into profit.
+Cost of goods sold (COGS) is the direct cost of producing whatever a company sold — raw materials, direct labour, and manufacturing overhead.
+It's the first cost subtracted from revenue on the income statement, and revenue minus COGS gives gross profit.

 For example